pxtechio/pxlinux-ci/README.md

 ## Preparing the run

+### Dependencies

+Your host machine must have qemu-user-static installed and the interpreter correctly registered to binfmt_misc .
+If you are running Arch Linux, you can install this package from the AUR.

 Before running the image, make sure you have a valid config/targets.yaml file.
 You can specify more than one target.
 ### Mandatory tags
 #### Targets